dokryconn/Dokters-Prescription/README.md

-#	Editing the `Dok's Rx (Raw).AHK`script
+#	Editing the `Dok's Rx (Raw).AHK`, `Ableton Takeover.AHK`, and `Power & Sleep Hotkeys`scripts

-You can make changes to the default script functions, by editing the raw .AHK copy of this script:
+You can make changes to the default script functions, by editing the raw .AHK copies of these scripts:

 `Dok’s Rx Cabinet\Dok’s Rx\Dok’s Rx Script (Raw).AHK`